fara-pug/fara-pug/index.md

     music?

     I wish I had not forgotten to **/grab** and drag the unconscious SOB off the edge of the map to get him looked after.
+Which makes me think of something!
+Do you know that if you're dragging something or someone, all you need to do to let go, is to hold something else in that hand.
+Say you happen to get attacked, just draw your weapon and you'll let go what you were pulling.

+    And hey, and hey, most people dont mind if you drag them around.
+The ingame message about 'attacking' is just worded a bit strongly for most circumstances.

 5. Campsite